ellimylona/artic-doc/pages/resources/viruses/mev/mev-epi2me-setup.md

 The first time you run EPI2ME it may need to install some additional software.
 It will guide you through this process.

-## Using an ARTIC MPXV analysis pipeline in EPI2ME
+## Using the ARTIC amplicon-nf analysis pipeline in EPI2ME

 ## ---